roytang/blog/content/posts/2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot.md

 _

-Instead of doing a lame movie review, here&#8217;s a double header feature!
+Instead of doing a lame movie review, here&'s a double header feature!

 (Warning: Spoilers for both movies follow)